Archive for February, 2005

 According to Consumer Reports, “There is no definitive proof that organic produce offers a nutritional advantage over conventionally grown fruit and vegetables.
 Nor is it known how much risk is entailed in consuming the tiny quantities of pesticides on food over a lifetime.” (link to article)

-Consumer Reports is a bastion for all causes liberal.
-If any wacko left wing group wants it, Consumer Reports is trumpeting it.
-As a case in point, Consumer Reports was an outspoken advocate of single payer socialized medicine in the ‘90s.
+Consumer Reports is a liberal publication.
+As a case in point, Consumer Reports was an outspoken advocate of single-payer, socialized medicine in the ‘90s.
 It’s especially poignant that Consumer Reports says this about organic products.

 In the absence of hard proof, how do you justify paying the steep premium for organic products?
-You use junk science or concoct junk theories.
+You use junk science.
 A common premise is that everything synthetic is poison.
 Go read Howard Garrett’s Dallas Morning News gardening column.
-He squeals like a girl when anyone mentions synthetic stuff.
+He squeals when anyone mentions synthetic stuff.

 Everything synthetic is poison?
 I’d hate to live in a world without modern medicine, much of which uses synthetic products.

 Everything organic is good?
 Go make some tea out of the cyanide that my (now gone) Carolina laurel cherry produced.
-Or talk to the residents of Greece , Corsica, and Turkey who use naturally available tremolite to white wash their homes.
-Tremolite is full of asbestos, another naturally occuring substance.
+Or talk to the residents of Greece, Corsica, and Turkey who use naturally available tremolite to white wash their homes.
+Tremolite is full of asbestos, another naturally occurring substance.
 Or go check out the environmental impact of organic chemicals like rotenone, sabadilla, or even soap.
 (Want to know a good way to kill a tank of fish?
-Add soap.
+Add organic soap.
 Read this link.)

 OK, so that argument fails.
 Aren’t carcinogenic synthetic pesticides and fertilizers causing cancer rates to rise?
 Not according to the American Cancer Society.